1961–62 Michigan Tech Huskies men's ice hockey season

 The 1961–62 Michigan Tech Huskies men's ice hockey team represented Michigan Tech University in college ice hockey.
 In its 6th year under head coach John MacInnes the team compiled a 29–3–0 record and reached the NCAA tournament for the third time in its history.
-The Pioneers defeated Clarkson 7–1 in the championship game at the Utica Memorial Auditorium in Utica, New York.
+The Huskies defeated Clarkson 7–1 in the championship game at the Utica Memorial Auditorium in Utica, New York.